NOKOMATLWA/CMPG323-Overview-32681879/README.md

 - Project5
 ## Diagram for repo and project integration
 ## Branching strategy
-As far as the branching strategy is concerned,i will be  using the Github Flow strategy where i believe that i will be using "main" and "develop" as the primary branches.
-There will be merging and pull request as i go to maintain the flow of the project.
+As far as the branching strategy is concerned,i will be  using the Git Flow strategy where i believe that i will be using "main" and "develop" as the primary branches and will add other branches if neeeded(Feature,Release and Hotfix).
+There will be merging and pull request as i go to maintain the flow of all the projects.
 ## Use of .gitignore file
 I believe there is going to be a lot of information that is going to be added on my profile so i will be adding a .gitignore file to the projects that may need it.
 ## Storage of credentials and sensitive information